AlexsLemonade/refinebio/README.md

 following the link for those services.
 The last three on that list can be installed by running: `brew install iproute2mac git-crypt git-lfs`.

+#### Virtual Environment

+Run `./create_virtualenv.sh` to set up the virtualenv.
+It will activate the `dr_env` for you the first time.
+This virtualenv is valid for the entire `data_refinery` repo.
+Sub-projects each have their own virtualenvs which are managed by their containers.
+When returning to this project you should run `source dr_env/bin/activate` to reactivate the virtualenv.

 ### Services